-A typical working day at RAF Kenley during the Battle of Britian
+A typical working day at RAF Kenley during the Battle of Britain - a pilot's view

-Group Captain Myles Duke-Woolley DSO, DFC & Bar (1916-1991) was a young Flight Lieutenant on No.253 Sqn at Kenley during the latter part of the Battle of Britain.
-After the War, in December 1950 and by then a Wing Commander, he recalled in a letter what a typical working day on RAF Kenley was like in early October 1940.
-Here is an edited version of his letter.
+Group Captain Myles Duke-Woolley DSO, DFC & Bar (1916-1991) was a young flight lieutenant on No. 253 Sqn at Kenley during the latter part of the Battle of Britain.
+After the War, in December 1950 and by then a wing commander, he recalled in a letter what a typical working day on RAF Kenley was like in early October 1940.
+Here’s an edited version of his letter.

 253 Squadron had, on average, 17 pilots on strength and we always tried to have 13 on the Station.